 Elleanor Eldridge: Folk Hero of African American Feminism

-“The whole affair…was a web of iniquity…But the subject of this wrong…was a woman, and therefore weak—a colored woman —and therefore contemptible.”
+“The whole affair was a web of iniquity, but the subject of this wrong was a woman, & a weak, colored woman, & therefore contemptible.”

 Frances Whipple, later Frances Harriet Whipple Green McDougall, was born in 1805 to a star-studded, quintessentially American family which included local Rhode Island heroes like Abraham Whipple (1733-1809), who led the burning of the Gaspee in 1772, and some of Roger Williams’ earliest and closest associates.
 As a single, fiercely independent young woman, Frances supported herself through odd jobs, educated herself by reading widely in literature and philosophy, and built a place for herself within a swiftly changing American economy, culture, and society until her death in 1878.

 The nineteenth century was the first great era of reform movements, and Frances Whipple remained a constant participant in a wide variety of “isms,” from Spiritualism and Dorrism to Abolitionism and Republicanism.
 Whipple championed each of these causes and more throughout her long life of teaching, writing, speaking, and even spirit mediumship.
 Frances carried her radical ideas with her wherever she went, New York to California, and her body of work pushed American life in radical directions as Americans like Frances discovered who they were and where they fit into the ever-transforming world around them.